Nerzal/eventsource/README.md

 ### Store

-Represents the underlying data storage mechanism.  eventsource only supports dynamodb out of the box, but there's no reason future versions could not support other database technologies like MySQL, Postgres or Mongodb.
+Represents the underlying data storage mechanism.  eventsource only supports dynamodb and Mongodb out of the box, but there's no reason future versions could not support other database technologies like MySQL, Postgres.

 ### Serializer